Lavlen/sneakers-quiz/README.md

 * [pngwing.com](https://www.pngwing.com/)

 ## Content
-* all content was written by the developer
+* All content was written by the developer
 * The idea for the colour scheme was taken from [here](https://www.youtube.com/watch?v=X9Eh7_FUYzw&t=701s)

 ## Acknowledgements